-Other receivables mainly relate to trade debtors, tax debtors and other debtors.
+Other payables mainly relate to trade debtors, tax debtors and other debtors.

-All amounts due from Group undertakings are short-term and interest-free with the carrying amount approximating to fair value and are subject to the 12-month ECL model.
-There have been no non-performing receivables or material impairments in the financial year that require disclosure.
-None of the receivables reflected above have been subject to the renegotiation of terms.
-All other receivables are also current, short term and interest free and are carrying at fair value.
+All amounts due to Group undertakings are short-term and interest-free with the carrying amount approximating to fair value and are subject to the 12-month ECL model.
+There have been no non-performing payables or material impairments in the financial year that require disclosure.
+None of the payables reflected above have been subject to the renegotiation of terms.
+All other payables are also current, short term and interest free and are carrying at fair value.

-There have been no non-performing receivables or material impairments in the financial year that require disclosure.
-Information about the Group's expected credit losses on trade receivables is included in Note 4.
-None of the receivables reflected above have been subject to the renegotiation of terms.
+There have been no non-performing payables or material impairments in the financial year that require disclosure.
+Information about the Company's expected credit losses on trade payables is included in Note 4.
+None of the payables reflected above have been subject to the renegotiation of terms.

-21. POST EMPLOYMENT BENEFITS
+22. POST EMPLOYMENT BENEFITS